MakeSchool-Tutorials/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 </div>
 ```

-Now that we have `{{posts}}`, we can use handlebar's [built in `each` operator](http://handlebarsjs.com/builtin_helpers.html) to loop over the posts and display each one.
+Now that we have `{{posts}}`, we can use handlebars' [built in `each` operator](http://handlebarsjs.com/builtin_helpers.html) to loop over the posts, and display each one.

-In each post, let's use bootstrap's `list-group` and `list-group-item` classes.
-Let's display the post title in a `lead` classed div and add an anchor tag to link to the post's url.
-Add `target="_blank"` to the anchor tag so that the url opens in a new tab.
+In each post, use bootstrap's `list-group` and `list-group-item` classes.
+Display the post title in a div with the class `lead`, and add an anchor tag that links to the post's url.
+Finally, add `target="_blank"` to the anchor tag, so that the url opens in a new tab.

 ```html
 <ul>